 Much of the literature on decision-making deals with the psychology of decision-making.
-This feature is entirely absent from the audit report or from the normative dimension of the decision maker.
-Understanding that eventually, even if the decision maker is a policy maker, they are still human with all its glory or meaning, even in the days of AI.
+This element is entirely absent from the State Comptroller’s reports, or from view of the normative dimension of the decision-maker.
+Even if the decision-maker is also a policy-maker, they are also still only human, with all the good and bad that entails.

-Ten myths that have become common knowledge, but not in consistency with the knowledge, not in consistency with what happens in real life, and not in consistency with each other.
+These ten myths have become “common knowledge,” but they are not consistent with knowledge of reality, no with what happens in real life; and neither are they mutually consistent.

 Conclusion

-This paper has suggested that decision-making is a symbol that is nourished by myths.
-Eventually, as T.S.
-Elliot’s poem implies, it happens in the shadows, not because of its faults but because the myths are preserved and nourished.
-The myths have not appeared out of thin air.
-They are a product of the promising solutions of the 20th century that deep down, there is hope that they can guide the messy realm.
-The models are not entirely wrong in their aspirations.
-However, they must be adaptive to the world of action and combined with the divergent thinking of critical ideas in a complex-dynamic world.
-The pandemic case is interesting because it offers a peek at a case that demands other types of answers but despite that, finds comfort in the tidy models.
+This paper argues that decision-making is a symbol that is nourished by myths.
+Eventually, to repurpose T.S.
+Eliot’s words, the reality of the implementation of an idea—a decision—“happens in the shadows,” not because the idea or decision is flawed per se, but because the myths that surround and idealize “decision-making” affect our expectations of how government decisions should work in real life.
+The myths that support the notion of an ideal, purely rational decision-making process did not emerge ex nihilo.
+They are a product of the apparently promising solutions of the twentieth century, which ostensibly guaranteed that decision-making models based on rationalism could guide irrational humans through messy reality.
+These models are not entirely misguided in their aspirations.
+However, humans must be prepared to adapt them to the real (complex and dynamic) world, accept that they are not ideal, and combine them with innovative thinking around critical ideas.
+Government responses to the coronavirus pandemic provide an interesting case study, because while the situation demanded governments find different types of solutions to normal, in reality most found comfort in measuring how their actions stacked up against the old tried-and-tested decision-making models.
 The ontological world is entering a place where contradicting notions can be placed together.
-Myths that choose sides are bounding us to continue to be disappointed with decisions from policymakers and implementers and will only continue to deepen the governance crisis the world is experiencing.
-This paper has suggested ten myths.
-Expanding the research can form others.
-All seek one new assumption that asks: If it were that simple, why don’t we experience more success?
-If we had superheroes in real life, why don’t we see more of them?
+Myths around rational decision-making, which suggest we choose from two sides of a false dichotomy, force people into a false position, where they inevitably continue to be disappointed by decisions from policymakers.
+This can only serve to continue to deepen the governance crisis the world is experiencing.
+This paper has highlighted ten myths that surfaced in the Israeli State Comptroller’s reports into his government’s pandemic response.
+Expanding this research to other countries can help identify other myths.
+These beg the question of whether, if decision-making was as simple as following the heuristics set out by existing, rational, decision-making models, why don’t government policymakers experience more success?
+If “superhero” decision-makers really existed, why don’t we see more of them?